mixpanel/docs/pages/docs/cohort-sync/integrations/mailchimp.md

 ![mailchimp 1 Image](/mailchimp1.png)

-2. From the Integrations page, select the Appcues dropdown, and select **Connect**.
+2. From the Integrations page, select the Mailchimp dropdown, and select **Connect**.

 ![mailchimp 2 Image](/mailchimp2.png)